Routing Protocols (OSPF & BGP)

 6. Convergence

-The state where all routers in a network have the same (and correct) view of the network topology.
+Convergence is the state where all routers in a network have a synchronized, consistent, and correct view of the network topology.